BountyHeart

 Version 2

-• The first version of the tutorial to actually be inside the game.
+The first version of the tutorial inside the game.

-• Could perform visual elements that were not possible in previous versions and automatically update information when changed elsewhere in the game to match.
+Could display visual elements that were not possible in previous versions and automatically update information to match when changed elsewhere.

 Level flow for the tutorial